-MS: When you start out in a new design program, your looking to achieve certain goals.
+MS: When you start a new design program, your looking to achieve certain goals.
 There is a brief that is created that the new design needs to meet.
 But unlike say, a painting, a product like a MacBook Pro case or an iPad folio are going to be used both other people.

 With a painting, I only have to make myself happy.
 I either love it or I'm fixing it.
-With product design, you are tying to fit your idea, your vision for this product into the lives of thousands of strangers.
+With product design, you are trying to fit your idea, your vision for this product into the lives of thousands of strangers.
 They are going to use this thing that you've birthed into the world in ways you never imagined.

 You do the best you can to solve all the challenges that the product needs to meet.
 But in the end, you just never know.
-It's a bit of science, a whole bunch of art and a lot of faith.
+It's a bit of science, a whole bunch of art, and a lot of faith.
 Kind of like good rock and roll.

 JKD: Have you had any designs for MacCase products that were, less than successful?